Wemla

 Pro tip: Another far too overlooked alternative (or rather addition) is to add your logo to the top of each email, above the greeting, so that you provide instant recognition in your readers.
 Lots of people use it in my other business for quick access to the online shop with its handicrafts goods.

-These may sound like ridiculously basic tips, but off the top of my head about half of all business emails I have subscribed to miss at least one of them.
+These may sound like ridiculously basic improvement tips, but off the top of my head about half (!) of all business emails I have subscribed to miss at least one of them.
 Often two.

 We all know how likely people are to stick around if they can’t easily access a website, so be as emotionally distant as you want from your audience, but at least point them to your home online, lol.
 No visitors, no revenue!